Shopify/polaris/polaris-icons/CONTRIBUTING.md

 ## Adding new icons

-1. Export your icon in SVG format from your design software (Figma, Sketch, Illustrator etc...).
+1. Export your icon in SVG format from your design software.
-1. Paste SVG source into new file: `polaris-icons/icons/{YourIconName}.svg`.
+1. Copy and paste or move the SVG source into a new file: `polaris-icons/icons/{YourIconName}.svg`.
+(Make sure to suffix your icon name with `Icon` i.e. `BookOpenIcon.svg`).
 1. Add an accompanying YAML file: `polaris-icons/icons/{YourIconName}.yml`.
-YAML file requires the following fields: `name, description, keywords, authors, date_added, date_modified`.
+The YAML file requires the following fields: `name, description, keywords, authors, date_added, date_modified`.
 See sibling files for reference.
-1. Optimize your icon by running `yarn optimize` from the `polaris-icons` directory .
+1. Optimize your icon by running `yarn optimize` from within the `polaris-icons` directory.